-Isaias Floods Parts Of Mid-Atlantic Coast, Speeding Toward The Northeast
+Isaias Spins Tornadoes Along Mid-Atlantic Coast, Speeding Toward The Northeast

 The system is bringing heavy rain and strong winds far inland.
 In just one hour, Isaias dropped an inch of rain in Raleigh, N.C., the National Weather Service's office there reported.
 The city is about 150 miles northwest of Morehead City, on the coast.

 As it brings perilous amounts of water, the storm is not expected to linger.
-By Tuesday night, the weather service says, the center of Isaias will be moving into southern Canada.
+By Tuesday night, the weather service said, the center of Isaias will be moving into southern Canada.

+Isaias has strained emergency agencies, arriving as the Southeast copes with large numbers of coronavirus cases.
+Concerns about the potential to spread the virus further forced Florida to suspend testing.
+Agencies also had to change their plans for handling people stranded by the storm.

+"It has really limited the amount of people we could put in shelters safely," Conrow said, adding that the facilities are now required to have isolation areas and to provide personal protective gear.